phananhle/Parrot-GPT/README.md

 ## Model Details

 The GPT-Neo model used in this repository is the EleutherAI/gpt-neo-2.7B version, which consists of 2.7 billion parameters.
 If you prefer a lighter model, you can also use the EleutherAI/gpt-neo-1.3B version, which has 1.3 billion parameters.
 The choice of model depends on the available GPU VRAM, as the 2.7B model requires approximately 13 GB, while the 1.3B model requires approximately 7.5 GB.

+## Special Thanks
+I would like to extend my special thanks to the following resources:

+- The YouTube video [Deep Dive into GPT-3 and GPT-Neo](https://www.youtube.com/watch?v=d_ypajqmwcU&t=7s) provided a comprehensive overview and detailed explanations of GPT-3 and GPT-Neo, which greatly enhanced our understanding of these models.

+- [GPTNeo_notebook](https://github.com/mallorbc/GPTNeo_notebook) GitHub repository, created by [mallorbc](https://github.com/mallorbc).
+This repository provided valuable insights and examples that greatly aided in the development of our project.

+- [gpt-neo](https://github.com/EleutherAI/gpt-neo) GitHub repository, developed by the team at [EleutherAI](https://github.com/EleutherAI).
+The groundbreaking work done by this project was instrumental in advancing the field of language models and served as a significant inspiration for our own endeavors.

 ## License